This post may contain affiliate links. Please read our disclosure policy.

 We'll be having a big family dinner at my handsome man's mom's house.
 While we don't always play to traditions (we once had a big pizza party for Easter), I think there's a pretty good chance we'll be eating a roast bird with all the fixings.
 Lamb is off the menu for sure as his family doesn't eat it.
 When we first met, most of his family were vegan.
 I'm not going to lie, I'm selfishly happy they've started eating chicken again cause his mom makes the best roast chicken ever.

 But back to this herb roasted rack of lamb …

 And then there's the mint chimichurri.
-Normally, chimichurri is made with a mix of parsley and cilantro and spooned over top of hanger steak.
+Normally, chimichurri is made with a mix of parsley and cilantro and spooned over the top of hanger steak.
 By replacing the cilantro with mint, it becomes lamb's best friend.
-It's a richly flavored, vinegary sauce that's totally addicting.
+It's a richly flavored, vinegary sauce that's totally delicious!

 ♡ Pop the herbs, garlic, and olive oil into your food processor and blend until smooth-ish.